17 brutal switchbacks on the Green River Cove Road of NC

-Green River Cove Road is a classic road for the experienced motorcyclist located in Polk County, in the U.S. state of North Carolina.
+Green River Cove Road is a classic drive for the experienced motorcyclist located in Polk County, in the U.S. state of North Carolina.
 The road hits a stunning 22% through some of its 17 sharp hairpin turns.

 Covered by trees, it’s one of the toughest climbs of the area with 17 tight switchbacks.
 The grade is between 8-10% in the toughest spots, and steeper if the inside of the switchbacks is taken.
-Most of the climbing is in the 6-8% grade, with a few steeper sections that got as high as 14%.
-What really makes this climb challenging is the switchbacks.
+Most of the road is in the 6-8% grade, with a few steeper sections.
+What really makes this climb challenging is the hairpin turns.
 If you take them on the inside lane, you’ll have to deal with a short incline of around 22%, whereas the outer lane is around 8%.
 Drive with your headlights on at all times as it is easier for oncoming vehicles to see you.
 Be careful of opposing traffic when climbing.